nf-core/eager/docs/usage.md

 each given position, whereas 'random' will pick one at random.
 Default:
 `'random'`.

+> Modifies ANGSD parameter: `-doFasta -doCounts`

 ### Consensus Sequence Generation

-If using TSV input, consensus eneration is performed per sample (i.e. after all types of libraries are merged).
+If using TSV input, consensus generation is performed per sample (i.e. after all types of libraries are merged).

 #### `--run_vcf2genome`